vuestorefront/vue-storefront/packages/core/docs/general/where-to-start.md

 ## Developer creating a shop

-As a developer, you will be creating a shop from scratch to ready for production.
-Vue Storefront aims to meet the expectations of developers and guide you helping smoothly through all these steps.
+As a developer, you will be creating more or less advanced shops with many amazing features.
+Vue Storefront meets your expectations and equips you with everything that can solve the problems you will face.
+This will reduce the time it takes to deliver your store.

 You should start by familiarizing yourself with the **Guides** category.
 It includes all you need to know to create a shop successfully.
 If you want to dive deeper, check out the **Advanced** category.